 By late afternoon, the regional authorities said 844 people had suffered minor injuries in brawls with police, who dragged protesters out of their way and whipped them with rubber batons.
 The officers fired scores of rubber bullets at crowds gathered at voting centers in Barcelona and other cities.
 Officials in Madrid said a dozen police officers had been injured.

-In a television address late Sunday, Spanish Prime Minister Mariano Rajoy said there was no real independence vote in Catalonia.
-He said a majority of the residents of the region had not even showed up at the polls.
+In a television address, Spanish Prime Minister Mariano Rajoy said there was no independence vote Sunday in Catalonia, the Associated Press reported.
+He said that a majority of the residents of the region had declined to vote for secession.

-Yet the portrayal of the day’s events could not have been worse for the central government.
-Although Madrid might have had the Spanish constitution on its side, the images being blasted around the world showed peaceful citizens being dragged away from the ballot boxes by helmeted police dressed all in black.
+The portrayal of the day's events could not have been worse for the central government.
+Although Madrid might have had the Spanish Constitution on its side, the images being blasted around the world out of Catalonia showed ordinary men and women being dragged from the polls by helmeted police dressed all in black.

 The vote in Catalonia was a mass act of civil disobedience, organized by the regional government but propelled by WhatsApp groups, encrypted messages and clandestine committees.

 Thousands of parents and their children were deployed to occupy hundreds of polling stations before the vote to keep them from being locked down by National Police and Guardia Civil militia officers.

 As the central government shut down websites promoting the referendum, new apps popped up to guide voters.

 The clash between the central state and its citizens saw mass demonstrations in the past two weeks and a high-risk game of cat-and-mouse, as the secessionists sought to carry out a vote that Madrid vowed it would stop.
 The Catalan government, dominated by breakaway leaders, said that despite police raids, more than 70 percent of the polling stations were open Sunday afternoon.